-Implementation of Academic Adjustments/Auxiliary Aids and Services Request acknowledging the academic adjustments/auxiliary aids and services that have been approved.
+Implementation of Academic Adjustments/Auxiliary Aids and Services Request

+The student will be provided with a Faculty Notification Form from the Campus President or CDAA at the conclusion of the review/verification process.
+The student, CDAA and Campus President will sign the Faculty Notification Form, acknowledging the academic adjustments/auxiliary aids and services that have been approved.
 The student must provide the Faculty Notification Form to faculty members at the beginning of each term to receive academic adjustments/auxiliary aids and services.
 A copy of the Faculty Notification Form will be retained in the student's disabilities file.